Skip to main content

 How to apply

-All applications to higher education courses in the UK are made through UCAS.
-Application processes for universities and colleges in other countries vary greatly and are not all through a central system like UCAS, for example for Dutch universities you apply directly to each university.
-Find out how to apply with the university you are interested in.
+Application processes for universities and colleges in other countries vary greatly and are not all through a central system like UCAS.
+For example, for Dutch universities you apply directly to each university.
+Contact the university you are interested in for their application procedure.

 Start your research